IBM-Cloud/docs/runtimes/liberty/secureWebApp.md

 ## Why write secure web apps
 {: #why}

 A security vulnerability can be exploited by various security attacks.
-An attack might steal credentials, cause loss of data and function, disrupt  services, and cause serious damage to the reputation and revenue of a business.
+An attack might steal credentials, cause loss of data and function, disrupt services, and damage the reputation and revenue of a business.
 Cross-Site-Scripting, XSS, is one of the common security vulnerabilities found in most web applications that must be avoided.

-Instead of having to learn the theory of XSS attacks and remedial techniques before starting to develop your web application, this [secure starter application](https://github.com/IBM-Bluemix/java-secure-app) includes coding examples of key secure coding practices that prevent XSS so you can get started developing while learning and applying the XSS prevention techniques.
+Instead of learning the theory of XSS attacks and remedial techniques before you start  web application development, you can use this [secure starter application](https://github.com/IBM-Bluemix/java-secure-app).
+The secure starter application includes coding examples of key secure coding practices that prevent XSS so you can start developing while you learn and apply XSS prevention techniques.

 ## How to use the secure sample app
 {: #how}

-Use the [secure starter application](https://github.com/IBM-Bluemix/java-secure-app) as a starting point for new Liberty application development.
-Learn the XSS countermeasure code in the app and apply it to the operations of the application API.
-The countermeasures will help prevent malicious user input from causing damage to your application both on the server and browser, mitigate the XSS attacks, or prevent them altogether.
+You can use the [secure starter application](https://github.com/IBM-Bluemix/java-secure-app) as a starting point for new Liberty application development.
+Start by learning the XSS countermeasure code in the app and then apply it to the operations of the application API.
+The countermeasures in the secure starter application help prevent malicious user input from damaging your application both on the server and browser by mitigating or preventing XSS attacks.

-Download this secure starter application, build and deploy it on Bluemix or locally the same way as you do with the [getting-started-java](https://github.com/IBM-Bluemix/get-started-java) sample application.
-See  [Getting started with Liberty on Bluemix](getting-started.html) for more information.
-For example, use the steps that follow to clone, build and run the app.
+First, download this secure starter application, then build and deploy it on Bluemix or locally the same way as you do with the [getting-started-java](https://github.com/IBM-Bluemix/get-started-java) sample application.
+Go to [Getting started with Liberty on Bluemix](getting-started.html) to learn more about building and deploying applications on Bluemix.
+To get started, you can use these steps to clone, build, and run the app.

 ```
 git clone https://github.com/IBM-Bluemix/java-secure-app